 - Note that Schopenhauer didn’t use these words — he uses will for reality, intuition for perception, and concept for conception.
 I’ve used these clearer terms although I’ll return to his central term, ‘will,’ a bit later.
 Note also that Kant did not make a distinction between percept and concept, a grave error which, as Schopenhauer points out in his ‘Critique of the Kantian Philosophy,’ leads to the ridiculous conclusion that animals, who have a very weak conceptual system, cannot know objects!

 - Although of course the scientific mind can’t see that.

 - Something that very few people can do, of course, which is why many philosophers find the idea incoherent; much as someone who had never seen the colour red would find descriptions of its ‘exciting’ and ‘aggressive’ qualities utterly bewildering.

 - Which doesn’t mean logic proves it.
 There remains the possibility — known as the ‘neglected alternative’, first proposed by Friedrich Trendelenburg — that the thing in itself is still, coincidentally, as the mind perceives and conceives it.

 - In On the Freedom of the Will, published in The Two Fundamental Problems of Ethics.

 - Basically negative, although he was the first person to really openly discuss it in the West.

 - His infamous essay ‘On Woman’ contains a great deal of condescending rubbish, but it does also contain truth too.

 - Namely that it was necessary.
-He was rightly contemptuous of the monstrous gibberish of Hegel, who declared that the state represented the highest destiny of mankind.
+His politics generally were bourgeois, although he was rightly contemptuous of the monstrous gibberish of Hegel, who declared that the state represented the highest destiny of mankind.